All Episodes

 Yeah, any talent I have came from God.

-And that would, you know, people, It's like Alka Seltzer and Water, liberals would just melt.
+And that would, you know, it's like Alka-Seltzer and water.

-200 news talk radio stations in the country at the time of his syndication in 1988.
+To take, you know, 200 news talk radio stations in the country at the time of his syndication in 1988.

 Now there's thousands of them.

-Over, I think over 4,000 talk radio is the number one format in all of radio.
+I think over 4,000 talk radio is the number one format in all of radio.

-Single-handedly, Rush Limbaugh save the AM band.
+Single-handedly, Rush Limbaugh saved the AM band.

 Because people, who's this guy?

-I I remember where I first heard of Rush.
+I remember where I first heard of Rush.

-He's he's he's irreverent, he's funny, he's smart, and he was all of that.
+And he was all of that.

-And you know, it was it was his passion, and uh and to go back to in the midst of all of this treatment and all of this pain that is associated.
+And to go back to in the midst of all of this treatment and all of this pain that is associated, we all know people that have had cancer.

 We all know people.

-They half kill you to try and save you or to extend your life.
+They half-kill you to try and save you or to extend your life.

-Well, you know, I don't usually trust Dr. Google, but you don't have to read much to figure out where this is likely headed.
+And when he gave the announcement a little over a year ago that he had advanced stage four lung cancer, well, you know, I don't usually trust Dr. Google, but you don't have to read much to figure out where this is likely headed.

-And I want you to just take it and understand he was he didn't have the bucket list.
+And I want you to just take it and understand he was, he didn't have the bucket list.

-He had the I want to be with my listeners list, and I want to fight to the day I die for this country I love and keep this great movement that has impacted generations alive.
+He had the, I want to be with my listeners list, and I want to fight to the day I die for this country I love and keep this great movement that has impacted generations alive.

 And I know what he would want.

-And we've all we're all better because of him.
+And we're all better because of him.

 We all know more because of him.